 A lot of homeowners spray WD-40 or oil into their locks to prevent a lock from sticking, this actually does more harm than good, a graphite powder is the best lubrication for locks, this maintenance should be performed once every six months to keep locks operating properly.

-Dropped or poorly adjusted hinges
+Dropped or poorly adjusted hinges can be adjusted

 Your door should have self-lubricating bearings which are good news for you as this type of hinge requires minimal maintenance.
 You can ensure a continued smooth operation by spraying the central barrel with a lithium-based lubricant every few months.